poppinss/defer/README.md

 }
 ```

-You may use the `query.drained` method to get notified when the worker has processed the last task.
+You may use the `queue.drained` method to get notified when the worker has processed the last task.

 ```ts
 queue.drained = function () {